47degrees/sbt-microsites/docs/src/main/tut/docs/publish-with-travis.md

 You need to create a GitHub token with `repo` scope.
 You can create it in the [GitHub settings](https://github.com/settings/tokens/new?scopes=repo&description=sbt-microsites) page.

-Copy the token in a safe place, we'll send the token through an environment variable.
+Copy the token in a safe place, we'll use this token through an environment variable as we'll see shortly.

 **2- Configure your project build**

-You need to set these two properties:
+You need to set these two sbt settings:

 ```
 micrositePushSiteWith := GitHub4s